spandanb/learndb-py/docs/tutorial.md

 Learndb expects the two sides to be expressions, and this means they can consist of arbitrary algebraic operations.
 For example, the previous condition could have been equivalently written as  `avg_weight + 1 >= 4.5`

-Further simple predicates can be combined into complex conditions using boolean operators.
+Further simple predicates can be combined into complex conditions using boolean operators, example:

-Note:
 ```
+db > select name, avg_weight from fruits where (avg_weight >= 3.6 and avg_weight <= 10.0) or name = 'mango'
 ```